leonzh2k/GraphBuilder/README.md

 ### Bugs

 ### TODO
-* add visual indicator that can't rename or delete nodes or edges during algorithms
+* add visual indicator that you can't rename or delete nodes or edges during algorithms
+* add ability to load in a file containing graph data
+* preset graphs for the lazy
+* fix command queue of DFS
+* add ability to pause algorithm, go forward or backward,
-*
+* add speed button